Understand the fundamentals of modern identity management

 🌐 API Authorization and Microservices Security:

-• Cloud-native authorization for scalable access control in cloud environments
+Cloud-based authorization for flexible access control in cloud environments

 How does identity governance work in IAM systems and why is it critical for compliance and risk management?